Skip to main content

 What Causes Urinary Incontinence?

-There can be many different causes of urinary incontinence which can cause improper functioning in different parts of the urinary tract.
+There can be many different causes of urinary incontinence, which can cause improper functioning in different parts of the urinary tract.

 Anything from a brain signal not functioning properly, to damage of the muscles or nerves, or too much or too little contraction in the bladder or urethra can be the culprit.

-Age can also play a role as well; 7-37 % of women aged 20 to 39 will experience UI, while 9-39% or women experience daily UI.
+Anywhere between 7-37 % of women aged twenty to thirty-nine will experience UI, while 9-39% of women experience daily UI.

 Risk Factors For Urinary Incontinence